BIH-CEI/ERKER2Phenopackets/README.md

    a.
 If you do not provide an output folder name, the output folder will be named according to the current date and time in the `'YYYY-MM-DD-hhmm'` format.
 4. You can find the created phenopackets in the `ERKER2Phenopackets/data/out/phenopackets/<output-folder-name>` folder.
 Do not upload real patient data to GitHub.

+## Validating Phenopackets
+Run `validate` (optionally add path of phenopackets out to validate all phenopackets in that folder), defaults to validating last created phenopackets.

 ## Resources